akka/akka/akka-docs/rst/java/stream/stream-quickstart.rst

 setup to an Actor that runs it.
 This activation is signaled by having “run” be part of the method name; there are other methods that run Akka Streams, and they all follow this pattern.

+When running this program you might notice it does not terminate, because the :class:`ActorSystem` is never terminated.
+Luckily ``runForeach`` returns a :class:`CompletionStage<Done>` which resolves when the stream finishes:

+.. includecode:: ../code/jdocs/stream/QuickStartDocTest.java#run-source-and-terminate

 You may wonder where the Actor gets created that runs the stream, and you are probably also asking yourself what this ``materializer`` means.
 In order to get